natemealey/GoPanes/README.md

 #What's not supported?
 - padding or margins or any such styles - this is not a window manager
 - boxes or close buttons or images
-- non-ANSI terminals - ANSI is enough for now!

 #Why does this exist?
 - I don't like the existing solutions - I don't want a window manager or anything heavyweight